 - do not allow any fragments to come in contact with the soil

-- revisit the site every year afterwards to be certain that the knotweed was completely removed
+- revisit the site every year afterward to be certain that the knotweed was completely removed

 Note: The purpose of this removal strategy is to starve the rhizome system of any carbohydrates that would be gained by photosynthesis and will require multiple years of surveillance and removal of plant material to be successful.

 Examples of Areas Managed for Giant Knotweed around KISMA